-Israel claims military supremacy after pounding Iranian targets in Syria
+Netanyahu says Iran 'crossed a red line' after Israel pounds Iranian targets in Syria

 All night, drones buzzed overhead, heard but not seen in the darkness.

 Three people were killed and two others were injured by the Israeli missiles, the Syrian military said in a statement.
-The attack also destroyed a radar station, ammunition depot and caused material damage to Syria's air defense, it said.
+The strikes also destroyed a radar station, ammunition depot and caused material damage to Syria's air defense, it said.

-The Syrian military also claimed that its air defense managed to intercept and destroy a "big part of the wave of Israeli missiles that targeted a number of our military positions."
+The Syrian military claimed that its air defense managed to intercept and destroy a "big part of the wave of Israeli missiles that targeted a number of our military positions."

 In a statement delivered shortly after midnight Thursday, a spokesman for the Israel Defense Forces pinned the blame for the rocket fire on the Quds Force, an elite division of Iran's Revolutionary Guard Corps, which has forces in Syria and is often seen as the face of Iran's regional ambitions.